-Particularly for women whose goal was and/or is to be a stay-at-home mom, it may come as a surprise that staying at home to raise children can lead to depression that, in some cases, may be rather severe.
-The manifestation of stay-at-home depression may be the result of many factors — genetic, environmental, and emotional — and cannot be fully predicted in advance of stay-at-home parenting.
+Particularly for women that deliberately choose to be stay-at-home moms, it may come as a surprise that being home with their kids can lead to depression that, in some cases, may be rather severe.
+The manifestation of stay-at-home mom depression may be the result of a variety of factors, such as genetics, environment, and emotional issues.
+It therefore cannot be fully predicted in advance.

-Whether a woman who is experiencing stay-at-home mom depression is used to staying at home or is new to the game, the risks remain similar so long as the woman in question desires a profession outside of stay-at-home parenting.
-Some research suggests that it’s not so much about whether a mother works for pay or not, but instead her personal preferences and how that translates to her emotional wellness.
+Whether a woman who is experiencing stay-at-home mom depression is used to staying at home or is new to the game, the risks remain similar so long as she desires a profession outside of parenting.
+Some research suggests that it’s not so much about whether a mother works for pay or not, but instead her personal preferences and that translate to her emotional wellness.

 Do Women That Want to Stay at Home Also Experience SAHM Depression?

-Although there is research connecting stay-at-home mom depression as being more common specifically within women who desire to work, the most prolific research asserts that all stay-at-home moms are vulnerable to this type of depression.
-According to studies, working moms feel better and happier than stay-at-home moms.
+Although there is research indicating stay-at-home mom depression as being more common specifically within women who desire to work, the most prolific research asserts that all stay-at-home moms are vulnerable to this type of depression.
+According to a Gallup study, working moms feel better and happier than stay-at-home moms.

 The study occurred over the span of a decade, and mothers who worked at least part-time consistently reported few depressive symptoms and better overall health.
 Thus, just because a woman has no desire to work outside of the home does not mean that she is out of the proverbial woods.
 Even women who have always dreamed of being a stay-at-home mom may fall victim to this type of depression.
 Like many mental illnesses, stay-at-home mom depression can affect people who may have not been thought to be predisposed.

-The signs of stay-at-home mom depression mimic the signs of other forms of depression, with the differentiating indicator being the relationship between the onset of symptoms and when the mother started working at home.
+The signs of stay-at-home mom depression mimic the signs of other forms of depression, with the differentiating indicator being the relationship between the onset of symptoms and when the mother became a SAHM.

-Perhaps the strongest symptom of depression are the feelings of guilt, worthlessness, and helplessness.
+Perhaps the strongest symptoms are the feelings of guilt, isolation, worthlessness, and helplessness.
 For women who are suffering from stay-at-home mom depression, pessimism and hopelessness may plague their days as they resent their circumstances.

 It’s important to note that for women suffering from stay-at-home mom depression, their symptoms do not mean that they don’t love their children and their families.
-Instead, stay-at-home depression should be treated like all forms of depression and treated accordingly — without the stigma that a woman is unhappy with her family.
+Instead, stay-at-home depression should be treated like all forms of depression, without the stigma that a woman is unhappy with her family.

 While no symptoms of depression are pleasant, some of them are particularly harrowing.
 Mothers experiencing depression may feel continuous feelings of sadness, anxiety, and may even feel “empty.”
 In many cases, women lose interest in things they once loved.

-The dangers of these strong depressive symptoms are that they may lead to suicidal thoughts, or worse: suicidal attempts.
-Due to the risks of not only stay-at-home mom depression but all depression, treatment should be sought out immediately.
+The dangers of these strong depressive symptoms are that they may lead to suicidal thoughts, or worse, suicide attempts.
+Due to these risks, treatment should be sought out immediately.
 If someone experiencing these symptoms does not feel inclined to pursue treatment, a friend or family member should encourage them to do so.